-Unlimited Play is a local non-profit that partners with municipalities, local businesses, schools and community groups to help plan, design and build fully accessible playgrounds.
+The project is the latest St. Louis-area playground from Unlimited Play, a local non-profit that partners with municipalities, local businesses, schools and community groups to help plan, design and build fully accessible playgrounds.
 Unlimited Play is working with Friends of Wentzville Parks on the playground, which will include football zip lines, a Cardinals-themed stadium play structure and more.
+Opening day for the new park is scheduled for 10 a.m.
+June 23.

 Heartland Park is located at 100 William Dierberg Dr., Wentzville, MO.